js-sdk/js-sdk-calendar/readme.md

 // Returns the last day as 'Date' using date 'd'.

+$ beginOfDay(d : Date) -> Date

+// Returns the begin of day as 'Date' using date 'd'.

+$ endOfDay(d : Date) -> Date

+// Returns the end of day as 'Date' using date 'd'.

 $ beginOfNextMonth(d : Date) -> Date

 // Returns the first day of the next month of 'd' as 'Date'.